ansible/workshops/exercises/ansible_smart_mgmt/5-exploreinsights/README.md

     - Note that the hosts registered during the Setup / Insights Workflow Template job run are present at the top of the list

     - Click into each host to see the details of each host on the General Information tab.
-An representative sample is provided using node1.example.com.
+A representative sample is provided using node1.example.com.

 ![inventory-general-information](images/5-exploreinsights-inventory-general.png)